INTERSTATE AUSTRALIAN FOOTBALL BOYS 15s

 - List of nominees is cross matched against list compiled after the 14s championships and contact is attempted with those who have not registered.
 Schools and WAFL clubs are contacted

-- Trials are for South of the River, North of the River and Country boys.
-These boundaries are not strict and every attempt is made to balance number and allow for injury and non ability to attend certain days.
+- Trials are for boys all over Western Australia.
+Every attempt is made to balance numbers and allow for excess travel, injury and non ability to attend certain days.

-- Two separate trials of up to 60 boys per trial are held each day
+- Trials of up to 60 boys per trial are held each day.

 - All players are advised of selection criteria by coach or Chairman of Selectors prior to commencement of the trial